 Because of its super-trendy hipster-status, don’t expect it to be all about the laid-back atmosphere.
-It seems as if the vast majority visiting this place is obsessed with the perfect picture, checking off famous Instagram-spots on their lists, moving along in perfect boho-beach-style outfits, flawlessly done makeup and coiffed hair.
+It seems as if a lot of people visiting this place are obsessed with the perfect picture, checking off famous Instagram-spots on their lists, moving along in perfect boho-beach-style outfits, flawlessly done makeup and coiffed hair.
 I’ve been to hippy beach destinations where nobody cares about washing their hair or doing their makeup and the clothes people wear have no label.
-Tulum is definitely not that kind of a destination.
+I wouldn’t put Tulum in that same category.
 This is where wealthy young people come to detox or dance at beach raves.

 If you chose to eat or drink at one of the popular spots, don’t expect to be the only one there.
 Chances are someone will show up, wanting to snap a frame in that exact location.
 Who enjoys eating a meal with people standing in line waiting for you to finish so they can start taking pictures in your seat?
 So if this is something that might bother you, perhaps choose one of the less Instagrammed spots for more privacy.